Aravind Malagatti

-Aravind Malagatti (born 1 May 1956) is a prominent Indian poet and writer in Kannada-language.
+Aravind Malagatti (born 1 May 1956) is an Indian prominent poet and writer in Kannada-language.
 He is the author of more than forty books which include poetry collections, short fiction collections, a novel, essay-collections, critical works and folklore studies.
 He is the recipient of the prestigious Ambedkar Fellowship Award from the Government of Karnataka.
 His Government Brahamana, the first Dalit autobiography in Kannada, has won the Karnataka Sahitya Academy Award.
 Apart from these, the Honorary Award of Karnataka Sahitya Academy was conferred on him for his total contribution to Kannada literature.
 He is appointed as Chairman for Kannada Sahitya Academy.

 Malagatti is known for being a thoughtful orator.
 He has founded a number of Dalit organizations and has played an active role in the Dalit movement.
 He served as professor of Kannada in the Kuvempu Institute of Kannada Studies, Mysore University.
 He has also served as the Director of the Institute and as the Director of Prasaranga, the publication wing of Mysore University, prior to this.
 He is also served as the Hon.
 Director of Jayalakshmi Vilas Palace Museum, Mysore University.